hal2814/e-commerce-site-refactor/README.md

 # Bug Fixes

+'Nil can't be coerced into BigDecimal'
   * Changed type value of 'total_price' and 'decimal' in Orders model to decimals instead of strings.